rsnodgrass/ag2-persona/README.md

 **Q: How do I contribute improvements?**
 A: Submit PRs to enhance the structure while maintaining backward compatibility.

-## Summary

-PersonaAgent brings semantic clarity to AG2 agents by separating role, goal, backstory, and constraints.
-This simple addition:

-- ✅ Makes agents more intuitive to create and understand
-- ✅ Improves prompt effectiveness and LLM performance
-- ✅ Enables dynamic goal updates for flexible agents
-- ✅ Maintains 100% backward compatibility with AG2
-- ✅ Provides a bridge for CrewAI users migrating to AG2

-The implementation follows AG2's design patterns while introducing valuable concepts from CrewAI, creating the best of both worlds.

 ## See Also